ARRGGHHH I’m Psionic

 Defenseless Psionics

-Once a creature’s defense strength reaches 0 (or has no available defense mode), the result of later attacks are determined on the Psionic Vs. Defenseless Psionic table (see Appendix C):
+Once a psionic creature’s defense strength reaches 0 (or has no available defense mode), later psionic attacks are determined on the Psionic Vs. Defenseless Psionic table (see Appendix C):

-• Determine the defender’s psionic strength (typically equal to their attack strength, as defense strength likely equal 0)
+• Determine the defender’s psionic strength (typically equal to their attack strength, as defense strength likely equals 0).

 • Compare the attacker’s attack strength and attack mode to the defender’s psionic strength (e.g., their attack strength) on the Psionic Vs. Defenseless Psionic table (see Appendix C).